Kavehrafie/2026-nwp-AR1205/packages/materials/AR1205/syllabus.typ

 - *Creative Application:* A practical project, such as constructing a linear perspective drawing or creating a digital composition (e.g., using Photoshop) to demonstrate understanding of spatial depth, accompanied by a short written explanation of the process and principles applied.

 == Late Assignments and Missed Exams
 Please submit your study guide responses by midnight on the date they are due.
-Assignments not turned in at that time will receive a score of zero that will stay in place until the assignment is received (Blackboard will not calculate your grade accurately otherwise).
+Assignments not turned in at that time will receive a score of zero that will stay in place until the assignment is received (myClass will not calculate your grade accurately otherwise).
 Assignments turned in after the due date will be marked down by 20%.

 #warning[
 Please note that most universities will not accept your course for transfer credit *IF* your grade is *less than C-*.